Ready to book? Or looking for more information? Click on a button…book online

 The remainder of the walk follows the River Caldew, through Buckabank and then Dalston.

 With the riverbank to your right, you make your way into Carlisle, cross the river and make your way to the Market Cross which signifies the end of the Cumbria Way.

 Congratulations!
 You feel should feel very proud you have completed the Cumbria Way.

-At the end of the days walking it is just a short walk to Carlisle railway station.
-Alternatively, if you have arrived by car we can run you back to Ulverston to pick your car up.
+At the end of the day's walking, it is just a short walk to Carlisle railway station.

 (A) Bed and Breakfast accommodation (twin or double share basis).